Research in Architecture and Urban Planning

 - the environmental performance of buildings

 - social mobilities and spatial inequalities

 - building design in the landscape

-One of the strengths of the research unit is that these interests are closely aligned with our teaching programs.
+One of the strengths of the research unit is that these interests are closely aligned with our taught courses.
 Architecture and Planning research is thus divided between:

 - design-led research that produces buildings

 - history/theory research that produces texts, images, and models

 - evaluative research that includes planning, policy and practice, and environmental assessment and performance